flash62au/EngineDriver_Home/docs/operation/interface.rst

    * the :guilabel:`++` will **increase** the throttle speed by the `Speed Button Change Amount <../configuration/preferences.html#speed-button-change-amount>`_.
    * the :guilabel:`--` will **decrease** the throttle speed by the `Speed Button Change Amount <../configuration/preferences.html#speed-button-change-amount>`_.

-   For the Horizontal Sliders only, The position of these buttons in relation to the speed sliders (the space between), can be altered with the `Speed Slider Margin <configuration/preferences.html#throttle-speed-slider-margin>`_ preference.
+   For the Horizontal Sliders only, The position of these buttons in relation to the speed sliders (the space between), can be altered with the :ref:`Speed Slider Margin <configuration/preferences:throttle speed slider margin>` preference.

    .. note::
      :class: note-ed-hidden-title

-     See the `Display Speed Buttons? <../configuration/preferences.html#display-speed-buttons>`_ preference for more information on enabling these buttons.
+     See the :ref:`Display Speed Buttons? <configuration/preferences:display speed buttons?>` preference for more information on enabling these buttons.

-     See the `Speed Button Change Amount <../configuration/preferences.html#speed-button-change-amount>`_ preference for information on the abount that
+     See the :ref:`Speed Button Change Amount <configuration/preferences:speed button change amount>` preference for information on the abount that

 Direction Buttons Area
 '''''''''''''''''''''''